March 20, 2026

 \sqrt{9}=3

-Graph of Principal Square Root
+Graph of Positive Square Root

-Graph of Principal Square Root
+Graph of Positive Square Root

-Proof of Irrationality
+Proof of Irrational Number

-• Squaring both sides gives 2=a^{2}/b^{2}.
-Multiply both sides by b^{2} to get 2b^{2}=a^{2}.
+• Square both sides to get “2=a^{2}/b^{2}”.
+Multiply both sides by b^{2} to get “2b^{2}=a^{2}”.

-• Since a and b are positive integers, both sides are positive integers and can be prime factorized.
-By the uniqueness of prime factorization, both sides must have the same prime factors.
+• Since a,b are positive integers, both sides of “2b^{2}=a^{2}” are positive integers, and both sides can be prime factorized.
+If we prime factorize both sides respectively, by the uniqueness of prime factorization, the prime factors of both sides must match.

-2.Polynomial Equations
+2.High-Degree Equations

 2.1Linear Equations

-Linear Equation Problem
+Problem of Linear Equation

 Problem